nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 4. Type in the command line to search the list of fields, and press enter to edit the first match.
 This creates a text field around the detail corresponding to the chosen field.
 5. Edit the content of the detail and press enter.
 6. Repeat step 4-5 until you made all your edits.
-7. Type in `save` command to save the changes and prompt you back to the home window.
+7. While the command line is empty, press enter to save all applied changes to all fields, or the esc key to revert them to before the edit command.
+Both will send you back to the home window.

 **Expected Output (success)**:
 ```